solidjs-community/solid-primitives/packages/audio/README.md

 Added testing and support for srcObject.

-1.1.5
+1.1.6

-Added proper SSR support.
+Added proper SSR and CJS support.

 </details>